 - Develop an Active Support e-forum for organisational support.

 - Produce a training DVD which supported Active Support training.

 In 2009 due to the success of the initial project the Active Support Service was developed and has now been expanded and is being offered as a service to include the whole of the UK.

 Active Support is a method of supporting someone to be engaged, take part and be included in everyday activities and relationships that make up day-to-day living.
 Staff teams learn how to work as a team in a person-centred way by giving just the right amount of support each individual needs.

-Active Support is a proven model of support that supports people with learning disabilities to plan the best use of their time, with the correct level of support, to engage or participate in all activities that make up day-to-day living.
+- Support people with learning disabilities to plan the best use of their time, with the correct level of support, to engage or participate in all activities that make up day-to-day living.

 - Email: Contact.Us@arcuk.org.uk

 - Telephone: 01246 555043